mpizenberg/cardano-gov-voting/backend/template.typ

 #v(1em) // add some vertical space

 This document is automatically generated from the CIP-0136 JSON file attached to the vote.

+// If the governance action ID is provided, display it.
+#if "govActionId" in data.body [
+  Governance Action ID: #data.body.govActionId
+]

 #set par(justify: true)